lambdaofgod/examples-counterexamples/README.md

 # examples-counterexamples

+To run examples using code from `src` you'll need to run `python setup.py develop`

 ## Examples of some machine learning-related facts and libraries

 * [Kernel SVMs: fitting sine function, nonlinear classification with RBF kernel](